-Transgender rep’s district feels divide with rest of Montana
+Rep. Zooey Zephyr’s town feels divide from rest of Montana

 “There’s a saying that Missoula is a great place to live, and we’re only 20 miles from Montana,” Fitzgerald added.
 “It feels even more so as time has gone on.”

 Even some who disagreed politically with Zephyr said they didn’t think the the Legislature should silence her.
-“Even if I don’t agree with her policies, I feel she has the right to speak,” Addie Glidewell, a 19-year-old journalism student who supports banning gender affirming care for minors, said of Zephyr.
+“Even if I don’t agree with her policies, I feel she has the right to speak,” Addie Glidewell, a 19-year-old journalism student who supports banning gender-affirming care for minors, said of Zephyr.
 “I don’t believe she should be shut down.”

 Danny Wainwright, a 56-year-old middle school teacher in Zephyr’s district, said he doesn’t always back aggressive protests or bombastic political rhetoric.
 But he felt Zephyr’s actions were appropriate.

-Note: This story has been updated to correct the spelling of Sen. Tester’s first name to Jon, instead of John.